 Use exception handling, but directed to specific tolerable exceptions, to ensure that crucial processes can continue to run even after certain exceptions are raised.

-E.39 Termination Strategy [REU]

-E.39.1 Applicability to language

-Python has a rich set of exception handling statements which can be utilized to implement a termination strategy that assures the best possible outcome ranging from a hard stop to a clean-up and fail soft strategy.
-Refer to E.38 for an example of an implementation that cleans up and continues.

-E.39.2 Guidance to language users

-Use Python’s exception handling statements to implement an appropriate termination strategy.

-E.40 Type-breaking Reinterpretation of Data [AMV]
+6.37 Type-breaking Reinterpretation of Data [AMV]

 This vulnerability is not applicable to Python because assignments are made to objects and the object always holds the type – not the variable, therefore all referenced objects has the same type and there is no way to have more than one type for any given object.

+6.38 Deep vs. Shallow Copying [YAN]

+6.38.1 Applicability to language

 Python exhibits the vulnerability as described in TR 24772-1 clause 6.38.

 colours1 = ["orange", "green"]